moj-analytical-services/OPG/Strategic_modelling.md

 * ref: https://www.mckinsey.com/capabilities/operations/our-insights/ai-driven-operations-forecasting-in-data-light-environments

-**Incorporating demand intelligence tools, data science models, and machine learning techniques into the long-term and short-term forecasting for Living Power of Attorney (LPA) demands can significantly enhance your understanding of demand patterns.
+**Incorporating demand intelligence tools, data science models, and machine learning techniques into the long-term and short-term forecasting for LPA demands can significantly enhance your understanding of demand patterns.

 *Which machine learning techniques can be used to incorporate the impact of covid period demands (e.g., mortality rate, population projection, number of LPA applications) and uncertainty around the data in long-term and short-term forecasting of LPA demands to provide accurate forecats for the LPA demands?

-*how to Utilise demand intelligence tools and data science models to incorporate real-time data and predictive analytics into forecasts, to help in understanding the impact of covid period on demand (Living Power of Authorney (LPA) applications in Office of Public Guardian (OPG)) in long-term forecasting model (e.g.,cohort-based model) and short-term (e.g., exponential smoothing).
+*how to Utilise demand intelligence tools and data science models to incorporate real-time data and predictive analytics into forecasts, to help in understanding the impact of covid period on demand (LPA) applications in OPG in long-term forecasting model (e.g.,cohort-based model) and short-term (e.g., exponential smoothing).

 # External Factors:
 How to incorporate external factors to deal with covid-period effects on the outcome into a LPA demands long-term forecating model using cohort model in excel as well as LPA demands short-term forecating model using exponentional smoothing model in excel?